GMAP/NPB-GPU/README.md

 :sound:*News:* A new GPU parallel implementation is now available using the [GSParLib API](https://github.com/GMAP/GSParLib). :date:15/Aug/2024

+:sound:*News:* A new GPU parallel implementation is now available using HIP. :date:30/Jan/2025

 ## How to cite our work :+1: